When it comes to finding romance overseas, there’s no denying that dating in Paris is something many travelers hope to experience.

 Monsieur Cupid really does strike at the right moment.
 Up your chances by getting out there.
 Pick up a book, find a beautiful cafe, read and enjoy the moment and be open to have a conversation if someone asks you ‘qu’est-ce que tu lis?’. ‘what are you reading?’

-What books should we be reading in a little Parisian cafe?
+What books should we read in a little Parisian cafe?

 Long Ago In France: The Years In Dijon by M.F.K.
 Fisher (1929).
 Perhaps one of the first food writers, this is a fascinating account of her three years in Dijon, France.